The Yellow Crucifixion: Description

 The piece reworked many themes that first occurred in Chagall's more famous artwork White Crucifixion whereby the suffering of Jewish victims of the Holocaust was communicated through the image of Jesus Christ as a Jew.

 Jesus is not the central image of this picture, and instead shares the canvas with a large green Torah scroll and angel.
 This positioning emphasises the Jewish character of Jesus in this work, supported by Jesus wearing a Jewish prayer shawl (tallit) and tefillin.

-The surrounding details are scenes from the programs occurring in Europe.
+The surrounding details are scenes from the pogroms occurring in Europe.
 There is a burning shtetl to the right, surrounded by distressed looking figures.
 Below this is found a Jew wearing traditional Jewish clothing (and a placard) and a fleeing woman with her child.
 The latter scene is reminiscent of the story of Jesus’ flight to Egypt as a child.

 Another theme that has been reworked into the Yellow Crucifixion, which first appeared in the White Crucifixion, is the presence of a ship.
 The significant difference is that in this painting, the ship is shown sinking into the waters.
 This is undoubtedly an allusion to the Struma disaster in 1942.
 The fact that Jesus is looking down on the ship, watching the passengers, is said to convey the artist's own passage to New York City from Europe that took place by ship.

 Other details include fish leaping out of the sea and a goat.